Bosch Stars As Sharks Leap To Top Of Super Rugby - UrduPoint

 Early-season pacesetters the Western Stormers dropped four places to fifth behind the defending champions the Canterbury Crusaders.

+At the other end of the table, the Northern Bulls climbed four places from the bottom to 11th after trouncing fellow strugglers the Otago Highlanders 38-13 in Pretoria.

-After receiving the man-of-the-match award, 13-point Bosch said "it was very satisfying to succeed against a quality team like the Jaguares".
+After receiving the man-of-the-match award in the Sharks game, 13-point Bosch said "it was very satisfying to succeed against a quality team like the Jaguares".

 "Our forwards deserve special praise as they performed well against a Jaguares pack full of internationals.